Projects

 Calile Hotel Culinary Garden

-The Calile Hotel Culinary Garden is the product of a close collaboration between the head chefs of The Calile Hotel's Lobby Bar (previously Andy Gunn, currently Marky Goodbeer), and Head Gardener Ellia Guy and the team from Future Wild.
-The garden, located on the rooftop of The Calile Hotel grows produce for the Lobby Bar, with seasonal harvests featured in dishes across the hotel's in-room, events and Lobby Bar kitchen.
-The rooftop garden is a key component of the hotel's commitment to sustainability and it's rooftop-to-table concept.
+The Calile Hotel Culinary Garden is the product of a close collaboration between the Executive and Head Chefs of The Calile Hotel (previously Andy Gunn, currently Marky Godbeer), and Future Wild.
+The garden, located seven stories up, on the rooftop of the hotel, grows a diverse range of herbs, vegetables, specialty greens, garnishes and fruit with harvests featured in dishes across the hotel's Lobby Bar restaurant as well as in-room and events dining.
+The rooftop garden underlines the hotel's commitment to sustainability and embeds a rooftop-to-table ethos across the hotel’s culinary offerings.

-The rooftop garden's impact extends beyond a productive capacity, contributing to the hotel's zero-waste policy, providing extra harvests to neighbouring hospitality venues as well as returning kitchen waste to the rooftop's composting facilities, closing the loop on food waste, and returning nutrients to the garden inline with its organic and biodynamic practices.
-The garden also acts as a vehicle for social engagement and awareness, with the hotel hosting workshops on urban gardening, teaching guests how to grow their own food as well as celebrating the garden's bounty with seasonal cooking demonstrations and special dinners.
+The rooftop garden's impact extends beyond a productive capacity, contributing to the hotel’s waste reduction policy, returning kitchen waste to the rooftop's composting facilities, introducing circularity to the hotel’s operations and returning nutrients to the garden, supporting organic practices within the garden.
+The garden also acts as a vehicle for social engagement and awareness, with the hotel hosting workshops on urban agriculture, as well as celebrating the garden's bounty with seasonal cooking demonstrations with guest chefs and long-table seasonal rooftop harvest dinners.
 While the garden is not generally open to the public, it can be accessed for events or toured with hotel staff during a guest's stay.

 Client